Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 $\mu_d$ may not be an integer while $n$ must be, so we set the number of lines $n^*$ to the nearest greater integer of $n$.

 Notice that if $n\in[0, 1]$ then $n^*$ is set to 1, i.e., the firm prefers to produce in excess instead of nothing.

-We obtain the final number of duos $C_h^*=n^*C_h'$ to allocate to each phase $h$ and the size of the process is $C_k^*=n^*C_k'$.
+We finally obtain the number of duos $C_h^*=n^*C_h'$ to allocate to each phase $h$ as well as the size of the process $C_k^*=n^*C_k'$.
 The firm revises the production process organization every $\tau$ periods.
-This parameter can be seen as an indicator of the system's timeframes.
+This parameter represents both the firm's reactivity and the timeframe of the process.
 For example, we set $\tau=50$ for most of the simulations, which would roughly correspond to weekly planning if the time unit is of the order of an hour.
+Then, a value of $\tau$ of a similar order, e.g. 100 or 200, depict a lower frequency of organisational updates.